yacosta738/WalletWise/README.en.md

 relatively simple way the entire process of providing dependencies throughout the project (hence this module be a direct dependency on the rest of the modules of the project).

-In the package [io.afalabarce.template.kmm.core.common.di] the interface **KoinModuleLoader** is defined, which exposes a read-only property called **modules**, which is nothing more than a list of koin modules.
+In the package [com.astrum.wallet.wise.core.common.di] the interface **KoinModuleLoader** is defined, which exposes a read-only property called **modules**, which is nothing more than a list of koin modules.
 We will implement this interface in each module that requires dependency injection, for example, [data -> datasources-core], [data -> repository], [domain -> usecases] and [presesntation -> viewmodels].